4W4I5/Semester-4-Notes/CNET/CNET 25 Jan, 2023.md

 	- Kind of like reserving a table at a restaurant
 		- Might not get a table
 	- Used in private specialized networks, eg a nuclear plant or some type of critical infrastructure where a delay or loss cannot be tolerated
+	- Constant Data stream
+	- Highly reliable once secured
+	- Wasted bandwidth when data is not being sent over the connection
 	- Modes
 		- Explained in the next note [[CNET 1 Feb, 2023]]